duracelltomi/gtm4wp/readme.txt

 == Changelog ==

+= 1.16 =

+This plugin version does not add or update any functionality.
+After recent events, the code of the plugin has been checked line by line to see where additional security checks can be added.
+The code has been formatted to better support readability for other programmers.

+Upcoming version will come with important changes:
+* Minimum PHP version will be raised to 7.4
+* Minimum supported WooCommerce version will be raised to WooCommerce 5.0
+* Deprecated features will be removed:
+  * Do not track flag of the browser added into data layer
+  * Legacy version of WooCommerce dynamic remarketing (using ecomm_ parameters)

+The goal of all these changes aim to keep the plugin code clean and free from legacy solutions.

 = 1.15.2 =

 * Fixed: Stored XSS when using the scroll tracking feature and an admin changes the content element ID into a JavaScript code.
+* Deprecated option: 'do not track' flag of the browser.
+This browser feature itself [is now deprecated](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/DNT)

 Full scan of the plugin is also in works to fix any other possible XSS issue.